-We believe we have a responsibility to manage all assets in a manner that is sensitive to the environment, provides a social benefit and is set within an overarching framework of strong corporate governance.
-In doing this, we will also be able to minimise any climate related risks that exist within those portfolios and ensure sustainable long-term returns for our clients.
+We believe we have a responsibility to manage all assets in a manner that is sensitive to the environment, promotes biodiversity net gain, provides a social benefit and is set within an overarching framework of strong corporate governance.
+In doing this, we will also be able to minimise any climate related risks that exist within those portfolios and ensure sustainable, long-term returns for our clients.

-In 2022, we continued to focus on having an Impact Beyond our Four Walls.
-This meant that we increased our focus on the implementation of ESG initiatives.
-Not only to demonstrate significant reductions in carbon emissions but also to benefit the lives of all people impacted by the management and operation of our assets.
+In 2023, we continued to focus on having an Impact Beyond our Four Walls.
+This meant that we increased our focus on the implementation of Responsible Investment (RI) initiatives.
+Not only to continue demonstrating significant reductions in carbon emissions but also to further benefit the lives of people and communities impacted by the management and operation of our assets.